Skip to main content

 2. Click the Send button on the row.

 Done.
-The customer receives the document via their preferred channel.
+The customer receives the document link.
 Estimates include a link where the customer can approve or decline.
-Invoices can include either a Stripe-generated payment link or a manually pasted payment link saved in the invoice editor.
+Invoices and deposits can include either a Stripe-generated payment link or a manually pasted payment link saved in the invoice editor.

 Setup